lab83bio/OSMES/README.md

 # RevDockPLP
 Pipeline in python to perform a reverse docking screening with PLPomes and external aldimine as ligands

+# Requirements
+Any version of Conda or miniconda

 ## Local utilizaiton
 ### Cloning git repositories
 ```{bash}